Depending on what you teach or what your product is, you might need to update your product on a regular basis.

 What’s Your Next Step?

-If you’re ready to update a product or course and you’d like to go deeper, head over to Fearless Launching… The Solo Level is always available and one of the bonus trainings you’ll receive when you enroll is a special ReLaunch Masterclass taught by me and Laura Roeder.
+If you’re ready to update a product or course and you’d like to go deeper, head over to Fearless Launching.

 Plus – we can do this together.

-As a member of Fearless Launching, you’ll get to see the updates I’ll be making and get lifetime access to the course as well as be invited to participate in the live course when we run it next!
+As a member of Fearless Launching, you’ll get to see all of the updates with your lifetime access to the course as well as be invited to participate in the live course when we run it next!

 Let me help you update your next product!